jvitku/nengo_1.4/README.md

 ### TODO

+* Implement `awaitReady()` for the NeuralModule, so that the module waits until all ROS IO (publishers/subscribers) are connected
 * Implement the `ctu.nengoros.model.plasticity.*` in order to provide plastic TransformTerminations.
 This will be used for automatic determination of transformations and learning.

 * Improve use of `RosUtils` .. `TimeUtil`, particularly in the `ca.nengo.util.impl.NodeThreadPool`.